 After graduation, Rae completed PhD studies in molecular biology in Cardiff in 2011, and worked in the customer services & training department of a multinational vehicle tracking company whilst writing up her thesis.
 Rae then joined a Life Science and Technology Marketing organisation where she specialised in the commercialisation of technology driven IP for two years before joining the Cardiff Metropolitan Research and Enterprise Team in 2014.

-Rae works closely with the School of Health Sciences, the School of Sport, and the School of Education to help them to implement their knowledge and expertise in the wider community – increasing the impact of their work outside of academia.
+Rae works closely with the School of Health Sciences, the School of Sport, and the School of Education and Social Policy to help them to implement their knowledge and expertise in the wider community – increasing the impact of their work outside of academia.
 She is also involved in assisting external organisations to utilise the facilities and academic community within the university.

 Organisations or staff that wish to engage in collaborative projects can contact Rae on +44 (0)29 2041 6254 or